darkpathery/payload-encorder/README.md

-# payload-encorder
+# payload-encoder
 A customizable payload encoder for obfuscating data using various encoding methods, enhancing security for diverse payloads.
 Future updates will include universally adaptable encoders, offering personalized obfuscation solutions tailored to individual security needs.

-# eNCODER BIG
+# eNCODER

-# Description
+Description
 A customizable payload encoder designed for obfuscating data using multiple encoding techniques.
 This tool enhances security by allowing flexible encoding methods for a wide range of payload types.
 Currently, a future update is planned to create universally adaptable encoders for individual users, offering personalized obfuscation solutions.

+# New Feature: Embedding Encryption Key

+This version of eNCODER BIG adds the functionality of embedding the encryption key directly within the encoded payload.
+The encrypted payload and its corresponding key are combined into a single string, ensuring that both parts are transmitted together and can be decrypted on the server-side.
+This improves the efficiency and ease of deploying the payload across secure systems.

 # Features

 Custom Encoding: Encodes payloads using both encryption and Base64 encoding for added obfuscation.
-Encryption Key Generation: Automatically generates a random encryption key for each payload.
+Encryption Key Generation: Automatically generates a random encryption key for each payload and embeds it within the encoded payload.

 Enhanced Security: Ensures the payload is encrypted before being encoded, increasing security.
 ANSI Color-Coded Output: Encoded payload and encryption key are displayed with color-coding for better readability.
+Embedding the Encryption Key: The encryption key is embedded into the payload to ensure both parts are transmitted securely together.

 # Technologies Used